bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *Click, zzzzuuuuuiiii, duk, click*

 "Yurgunn, pl... please stop."
-Adrex had a hard time containing his laughter and frustration, as the dwarf kept her eyes on him, as she pressed the plated another time.
+A combination of laughter and frustration was building up inside Adrex, as the dwarf kept her eyes on him, as she pressed the plated another time.

 "I'm list'ning, Adri" she said without a change in her face.